asdanjer/slotcrafter/README.md

 - `kickmspt`: The MSPT value at which players who have opted in will be kicked.
 Set to `0` or a negative number to disable this feature.
 (Default: `70`)
 - `rejoinDelay`: The time people can still rejoin, ignoring player cap after disconnecting/losing connection.
 (Default: `120`)
 - `defaultTakeMySlotTime`: Delay bevor people can take your slot in hours.
 (Default: `1`)
+###Configuration that can't be changed ingame
 - `kickCommands`: Commands to execute when a player is kicked.
-These settings cannot be changed while the server is running.

 - `ReminderInterval`: Interval in seconds for reminders when `/yeetme` or `/takemyslot` commands are active.
 Set to `0` to disable reminders.
 (Default: `0`)